jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/analytics/portfolios.md

 ![Remediated Rate Benchmarking](https://res.cloudinary.com/fluid-attacks/image/upload/v1646411325/docs/web/analytics/portfolios/remediation_rate_benchmarking.png)

-This section shows the percentages of closed, accepted and open vulnerabilities by their severity for your portfolios and how your numbers compare to those of the best, the average and the worst portfolios.
+This section shows the
+percentages of closed,
+accepted and open
+vulnerabilities by their
+severity for your portfolios
+and how your numbers compare
+to those of the best,
+the average and the worst
+portfolios of all our other
+client organizations.

 ## Types of Vulnerabilities by Group